PeterBengtson/Ooloi-docs/ADRs/0025-Server-Statistics-Architecture.md

 (inc-client-stat! server-component client-id :events-sent 3)    ; increment by 3
 ```

-Without detailed statistics collection, operational issues, performance bottlenecks, and capacity planning become reactive rather than proactive.
+With detailed statistics collection, operational issues, performance bottlenecks, and capacity planning are easy to detect and do.

-### Current Limitations

-The existing architecture lacks systematic statistics collection:
-- No visibility into API call patterns (success/failure rates, performance characteristics)
-- No tracking of event delivery performance or client queue health
-- No aggregate metrics for capacity planning or operational monitoring
-- No historical data for performance analysis or debugging

 ### Operational Requirements